Harry3014/Harry3014.github.io/_posts/2023-02-27-react-render-and-commit2.md

     }
     lastPlacedIndex = placeChild(newFiber, lastPlacedIndex, newIdx);
     if (previousNewFiber === null) {
-      // TODO: Move out of the loop.
-This only happens for the first run. resultingFirstChild = newFiber;
+      resultingFirstChild = newFiber;
     } else {
-      // TODO: Defer siblings if we're not at the right index for this slot.
-      // I.e. if we had null values before, then we want to defer this
-      // for each null value.
-However, we also don't want to call updateSlot
-      // with the previous one.
       previousNewFiber.sibling = newFiber;
     }
     previousNewFiber = newFiber;